-- Results Aren’t Guaranteed.
+- Good Credit Results Aren’t Guaranteed.
 Experian doesn’t guarantee Boost can increase your credit score.
-In some cases, Boost lowers credit scores once it’s applied.
+In fact, in some cases, Boost lowers credit scores once it’s applied.
 While the ability to remove Boost at any time ensures the damage isn’t permanent, no net change in score is not an ideal outcome.

 - Doesn’t Affect FICO Scores Generated With TransUnion or Equifax Data.
 Experian Boost doesn’t impact FICO Scores generated with TransUnion or Equifax data.
 Since many lenders use TransUnion- or Equifax-generated scores, Boost is far from guaranteed to raise users’ chances of credit approval.

 - No Access to Other Bureaus’ Credit Files.
 Because it has no access to other bureaus’ credit files, Boost doesn’t provide a complete picture of users’ credit.
 That requires a more comprehensive credit-monitoring solution or, at minimum, staggered ordering of the two other free credit reports the law entitles you to each year — one each from Equifax and TransUnion.